 Finally, in order to garner real value from your project, your predictive model must not sit on the shelf; it needs to be operationalized.
 Operationalization (o16n) simply means deploying a machine learning model for use across an organization.
 Operationalization is vital for your organization and for you to realize the full benefits of your data science efforts.

 The main goal in any business project is to prove its effectiveness as fast as possible to justify, well, your job.
 The same goes for data projects.
 By gaining time on data cleaning and enriching, you can go to the end of the project fast and get your initial results.
 This is the final phase of completing your data analytics project and one that is critical to the entire data life cycle.

 According to O’Reilly, one of the biggest mistakes that people make with regard to machine learning is thinking that once a model is built and goes live, it will continue working as normal indefinitely.
 On the contrary, models will actually degrade in quality over time if they’re not continuously improved and fed new data.

 Ironically, in order to successfully complete your first data project, you need to recognize that your model will never be fully “complete."
 In order for it to remain useful and accurate, you need to constantly reevaluate, retrain it, and develop new features.
-A data scientist’s job is never really done, but that’s what makes working with data all the more fascinating!
+If there's anything you take away from these fundamental steps in analytics and data science, it is that a data scientist’s job is never really done, but that’s what makes working with data all the more fascinating!